Monodromy representations of $p$-adic differential equations in families: Relative connections on relative annuli

 \begin{theorem} Conjecture~\ref{conj:finite Shilov boundary exponent} holds in all cases where $X$ is tft and $\calE$ admits a basis. \end{theorem} \begin{proof} We may assume that $K$ is algebraically closed.
 We first treat the case where $X$ is of dimension 1; by pulling back from $X$ to its normalization, we may also assume that $X$ is smooth.
 Using Corollary~\ref{C:move to boundary1} and a further base extension, we may reduce to the case where $x$ is a $K$-rational point.
 There is a unique point $x_1$ in the skeleton of $S$ which dominates $x$; by Corollary~\ref{C:move to boundary1}, $A$ is an exponent for $\calE_{x_1}$.
 By repeated application of Lemma~\ref{L:move to boundary annulus}, we deduce that $A$ is an exponent for $\calE_y$ for every $y$ in the skeleton of $S$.
 By Corollary~\ref{C:move to boundary1} again, we deduce the same for every $y \in X$.

 In the general case, we may again assume that $x$ is a $K$-rational point.
-For every complete extension $L$ of $K$ and every $y \in X(L)$, we may join $x$ and $y$ with a curve in $X$ and then apply the previous argument to deduce that $A$ is an exponent for $\calE_y$.
+For every complete extension $L$ of $K$ and every point $y \in X(L)$, we may join $x$ and $y$ with a chain of curves in $X \times_K L$ (it suffices to check this when $x$ and $y$ map to the same affinoid subspace of $X$, in which case we can find a one-dimensional complete intersection in $X$ containing both $x$ and $y$) and then apply the previous argument to deduce that $A$ is an exponent for $\calE_y$.
 We may then use Corollary~\ref{C:move to boundary1} again to deduce the claim for arbitrary $y \in X$. \end{proof}